Nicolas Kahl, MD

 Suggestions on how to excel during these elective rotations

 During your elective rotation, be careful not to fall into the trap of treating this as a “lighter month” and cruise through the month.
 Instead, make it a point to work hard, come in early, and stay late.
 Be courteous to all and seek out opportunities to be part of the care team.
 Read every day and expand your knowledge base.
 Find mentors in the field of telemedicine during your elective months if possible.

 Since there are only 4 fellowships available, it may be helpful to arrange an away rotation at one of the programs offering a fellowship.
 This would be a good way for both you and the program to get to know each other better.
 Assuming you perform well, it may give you an advantage when you apply for fellowship.

 What can I do to stand out from the crowd?

 The best way to stand out from the crowd is by creating an application that through your CV, personal statement, and letters of recommendation clearly demonstrates an interest in telemedicine.
 Leadership and/or research activities will also help you build a strong application.
 Becoming chief resident, while not required, can certainly strengthen your application as well.

 Joining a hospital committee and/or quality improvement team would be an excellent opportunity to expand your management and leadership skills.
 Seek out opportunities where you would have meaningful involvement in the committee.

 What about publications other than research?

-Publications other than research – such as blog posts, podcasts, case reports, magazine articles, etc. – can be a great opportunity for you to educate yourself and the emergency medicine community about telemedicine.
-Such publications would certainly be supportive on your application about your interest in this field.
+Publications other than research — such as blog posts, podcasts, case reports, magazine articles, etc. — can be a great opportunity for you to educate yourself and the emergency medicine community about telemedicine.
+Listing such publications on your application certainly would support your interest in this field.